Last updated: 15.03.2019

 We use your personal information in the following ways:

 - To provide you with any services and/or information you request from us.
-This also includes carrying out any obligations specified in any contracts between us.

 - To process any job application you submit, or that an agency submits for you.